warstick/phyton/task.md

--Create a python script for all arthmetic operations (add, substract, expression evoultion, multiplication) expression evoultion: Example: a + b - c + a *b = ?
+- Create a python script for all arthmetic operations (add, substract, expression evoultion, multiplication)
+  - expression evoultion: Example: 3 + 4 - 2 + 5 * 7 = ?
 - Create a python script for printing calender by taking the input like year from the user.